romanyshyn-natalia/software-architecture/README.md

-# HW 4: Basic architecture of microservices
+# HW 4: Microservices with Hazelcast Messaging queue

 ## Requirements
 The following command installs all necessary packages: